1. Home

 Like the sound of the 718 Cayman, but want the wind in your hair?
 The 718 Boxster is every bit as good as the 718 Cayman: it just swaps a barely detectable touch of the Cayman’s handling prowess for a soft-top roof that can drop in seconds.

 Unlike most open tops, you’ll not feel the Boxster twist and shudder over bumps.
-It feels tied down in corners with feelsome and direct steering that leaves you full of confidence.
+It feels tied down in corners with direct steering that leaves you full of confidence.
 Okay, so the four-cylinder models don’t sound great but they’re punchy, and there are six-cylinder models available if you're willing to pay more.

 2. Mazda MX-5